TEGDV/TEGDV/README.md

 </p>

-I am Blockchain Developer and eternal student, I can stop of know more about disrupting technologies and the people that built this ecosystem now I'm part of this revolution.
+I am Software Engineer and eternal student, I can stop of know more about disrupting technologies and the people that built this ecosystem now I'm part of this revolution.

  🔭 I’m planning for a Project **Solana Blockchain: Arbitrage and Risk Managment Bot**.